Written by on . Last updated April 20th, 2026.

 Earthquake Intensity Map based on Shakemap Data provided by USGS.

-In the days before this main shock, 2 smaller foreshocks were detected.
+This main shock was prefaced by 3 smaller foreshocks.
 A 4.2 magnitude earthquake hit 3 days earlier nearby.

 Overview of foreshocks and aftershocks